FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/CFT_SR_conf_multinode.md

 {
-    "title": "Secure Relay with a multi-node architecture", "linkTitle": "Secure Relay with a multi-node architecture", "weight": "260"
+    "title": " Secure Relay with a multi-node architecture", "linkTitle": "Secure Relay with a multi-node architecture", "weight": "260"
 }You can install Transfer CFT in an active/active architecture where you add multiple SecureRelay Router Agents behind a load balancer.
-The architecture could resemble the diagrams in the [Example architectures](#examples) section of this page.
+The architecture could resemble the diagrams in the [Example architectures](#Examples) section of this page.

 This page describes how to configure Transfer CFT in a multi-node architecture to use Secure Relays: